 These fish pieces are fried with a Cajun batter made with Cajun seasonings plus beer, eggs, and milk.
-I didn't have the corn flour called for in the recipe, so I put plain yellow cornmeal in my blender and processed it until it was very fine and flour-like.
+We didn't have the corn flour called for in the recipe, so we put plain yellow cornmeal in our blender and processed it until it was very fine and flour-like.
 Rice flour may also be used in place of the corn flour.

-I also dipped the fish in plain flour before I put it in the egg mixture, but you can skip that step if you want to keep the batter low-gluten or gluten-free.
-I used chunks of haddock fillets in the pictured dish.
-Catfish, cod, or pollock would work all work well in the recipe.
+We also dipped the fish in plain flour before we put it in the egg mixture, but you can skip that step if you want to keep the batter low-gluten or gluten-free.
+We used chunks of haddock fillets in the pictured dish.
+Catfish, Cod or Pollock would work all work well in the recipe.

 - 2 pounds fish fillets